iannesbitt/gpx2dzg/README.md

 ## in python

-**Note that although many of these examples use SIR-4000 DZX files, this program also works with DZTs created with the SIR-3000, which stores marks in the second row of the radar profile.**
+*Note that although many of these examples use SIR-4000 DZX files, this program also works with DZTs created with the SIR-3000, which stores marks in the second row of the radar profile.*

+The following command will compare the DZX and GPX files, and if the mark numbers are the same, it will write a DZG file (`write=True`).

 ```python
 >>> import gpx2dzg.gpx2dzg as g2d
 >>> g2d.convert(dzx='/path/to/dzx.DZX', gpx='/path/to/gpx.gpx', write=True)
 ```

+However, `write=True` may not be the desired behavior if you would like to compare the mark points first.
+In that case, you'll want to specify `plot=True` instead to force a sanity check plot. *Note: this will happen automatically if GPX and DZX mark numbers are not equal, because the software will not write a `DZG` in that case.*

 ### sanity check plotting

 This software contains the ability to plot GPX and DZX marks next to each other, along with speed over ground, in order to visually check which points may have been missed or created erroneously in the field.

-This will happen automatically if GPX and DZX mark numbers are not equal.
+As stated above, this will happen automatically if the mark numbers differ between the GPX and whichever GSSI file you're working with.

 An example is shown below.
 This plot contains four axes:

   1. GPX marks plotted along a numberline depicting **marks plotted by distance in meters along survey line**.
   2. GPX marks plotted along a numberline depicting **marks plotted by seconds elapsed along line**.